On the cohomology groups of local systems over Hilbert modular varieties via Higgs bundles: -cohomology of local systems over Hilbert modular variety and the pure Hodge structure

-We may resume the general setting discussed in the last part of \S \ref{preliminaries} and quote the following fundamental result, which was conjectured by Zucker \cite{Zuc2}: \begin{theorem}[Looijenga \cite{Lo}, Saper-Stern \cite{SS}] Let $M$ be a smooth arithmetic quotient of hermitian symmetric domain with $M^*$ the Baily-Borel compactification.
-Let $\W$ be a locally homogenous VHS over $M$.
-Let $g$ (resp. $h$) be the group invariant metric on $M$ (resp. $\W$) (unique up to constant), and let $H^k_{(2)}(M,\W)$ be the $L^2$-cohomology group of degree $k$ with coefficients in $\W$ with respect to the above metrics.
-Let $IH^k(M^*, \W)$ be the $k$-th (middle perversity) intersection cohomology.
-Then one has natural isomorphism
+Let $g$ (resp. $h$) be the group invariant metric on $X$ (resp. $\V_m$) (unique up to constant), and let $H^k_{(2)}(X^*,\V_m)$ be the $L^2$-cohomology group of degree $k$ with coefficients in $\V_m$ with respect to the invariant metrics.
+Our principal aim in this section is to study the pure Hodge structure on $H^k_{(2)}(X^*,\V_m)$ given by theory of $L^2$-harmonic forms.